 Gaff ~ A tool comprising a handle and a sharp hook for boating your catch.
 Also a word describing the event of poking one through an inflatable fishing dinghy, when a landing net may have been a better choice.

-Game fish ~ A large fish that is sought by anglers for sport.
+Game fish ~ Any hard-fighting fish that is sought by anglers for sport.

 Gastropods ~ Marine snails and slugs.

 Gear ratio ~ The relationship between the number of times a reel spool turns for each revolution of the handle.